 Chapter 5: Execution Planning

 Organization Chart

 The following charts outline the structure of EICAP's organization and highlights the Area Agency on Aging.
-Plan strategies and assignments can be found in (Attachment D: Implementation Plan).
+The Area Plan strategies and those assigned to strategy tasks are designated in the Area Plan Assignment table.